frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ### Convection Boundary

-Above relations do not apply at convection boundaries and must be handled separately.
-In the case of a flat wall in 2-D, the finite-difference approximation is given by [Holman p.
+Above relations do not apply at convection boundaries which must be handled separately.
+In the case of a flat wall in 2-D, the finite-difference approximation for a convection boundary is given by [Holman p.
 170]:

 $$
 -k\frac{\Delta y}{\Delta x} (T_{m+1} - T_{m}) = h \Delta y (T_{m+1} - T_{\infty})
 $$

-or rearranged to
+which can be rearranged to

 $$
 T_{m+1} = \frac{T_m + (h \Delta x / k) T_{\infty}}{1 + h \Delta x / k}
 $$

-which neglects the heat capacity of the element of the wall at the boundary, but that should be small when a large number of $\Delta x$ nodes are used such that the surface area is small relative to the bulk.
+This neglects the heat capacity of the element of the wall at the boundary, but that should be small when a large number of $\Delta x$ nodes are used such that the surface area is small relative to the bulk.
 Heat capacity can be accounted for, however (when $\Delta x = \Delta y$) with:

 $$
 \mathbf{(3)}\space{}T_{m,n}^{p+1} = \frac{\alpha \Delta \tau}{(\Delta x)^2} \left[ 2\frac{h\Delta x}{k} T_{\infty} + 2T_{m-1,n}^p + T_{m,n+1}^p + T_{m,n-1}^p + \left[\frac{(\Delta x)^2}{\alpha \Delta \tau} - 2\frac{h \Delta x}{k} - 4\right]T_{m,n}^p \right]
 $$

+Though it is noted that error at the convection boundary is generally inherently large and thus in-depth considerations as such--short of egregious negligence--are not necessarily warranted.

 ### Satisfying the CFL Condition